You will have regular follow up appointments to check on your recovery and to help you with any side effects of treatment.

-Your doctor will want you to have regular check ups after treatment.
-It is very important with head and neck cancers to make sure the cancer has not come back or a new cancer hasn't developed.
+You will have regular check ups after treatment.
+It is very important with head and neck cancers to make sure the cancer has not come back, or a new cancer hasn't developed.

 People who have had a head and neck cancer are sometimes more at risk of developing a new (second) cancer.

 - a physical examination

 If you had external radiotherapy to your neck, your doctor would do regular blood tests to check your thyroid hormone levels.
 Almost 25 to 55 in 100 people (25 to 55%) treated with external radiotherapy to the neck will develop low thyroid hormone levels (hypothyroidism).
 This can cause chronic tiredness.

 Your doctor may also use blood tests to see if your treatment has affected your pituitary gland.
 Your pituitary gland is in your brain and controls many functions of the body by producing chemical messengers (hormones).